 St George Martyr pub history index

-The Sun, Great Ormond street in the 1855 and 1861 license transfers.
+The Sun, Great Ormond street in 1809, 1825 and also the 1855 and 1861 license transfers.
 At 50 Lambs Conduit Street in 1856 and earlier; named the Sun until the 1990s and has been through several names since, now the Perseverance (2006) **

 A listing of historical London public houses, Taverns, Inns, Beer Houses and Hotels in St George Martyr parish, London.
-The St George Martyr, London Public House Trade Directory uses information from census, Trade Directories and History to add licensees, bar staff, Lodgers and Visitors.

-Perseverance,63 Lambs Conduit Street - in December 2006
+Perseverance, 63 Lambs Conduit Street - in December 2006

 Kindly provided by Stephen Harris